Marta Maccaglia: Career

 In 2011, Maccaglia moved to Peru, working on architecture and cooperation projects with an Italian government programme, the Civil Service, and the NGO CPS.
 Three years later, she became the founder and director of non-profit architectural organization Asociación Semillas.
 Since then, she has taught at the University of Sciences and Arts of Latin America from 2015 to 2023 and has provided consultoring services to the Ministry of Education of Peru.

 In 2018, she received the Global Award for Sustainable Architecture under the theme «Architecture as an Agent of Civic Empowerment», alongside Boonserm Premthada, Nina Maritz, Raumlabor, Anne Lacaton, Jean-Philippe Vassal, and Frédéric Druot.

 In 2020, Maccaglia was a finalist for the AR Emerging Awards, hosted by The Architectural Review.
 Three years later, she received the inaugural Diversity in Architecture Award (DIVIA Award), a recognition "dedicated to women architects, celebrates female figures by awarding and validating their work."

+In 2025, her project Territorio de los Saberes was selected as one of the awardees of that year’s Ammodo Architecture Awards.